 - Compliance and regulation, both corporate and industry-specific.

 Lastly, L&D professionals are usually generalists, not experts.
-Or, in the case of pharmaceutical training courses for sales staff, they are trying to impart knowledge into other generalists.
+Or, in the case of pharmaceutical e-learning for sales staff, they are trying to impart knowledge into other generalists.
 This makes content development more difficult, learning objectives harder to define and monitor, and specific experts to work with increasingly challenging to identify.